FTC: Affiliate Disclosure: All links pay commission

 For a triathlon newbie, the Forerunner 955 is overkill.
 It’s overly complex and will probably confuse the heck out of you.
 However, if you know you will delve deeper into triathlon training in the coming years then absolutely get a 955.
 Otherwise, take a pause and try a second-hand Garmin 935 or Polar M2 for this season and come back to the upgrade decision next year.

 For most of us: If you are vested in the Garmin ecosystem then I know you are as tempted as me with every bit of new tech.
-If you train many hours a week then it’s just plain nice to have something good on your wrist that works quickly and smoothly and which you know you can trust to support every new tech innovation for years to come.
+If you train many hours a week then it’s just plain nice to have something good on your wrist that works quickly and smoothly and that you know you can trust to support every new tech innovation for years to come.
 Definitely upgrade your 935 now; probably upgrade your 945 now; but remember that the 945 LTE is slightly smaller and slightly newer than the 945, so the 955 might not be for 945LTE owners.

 Go for it!